 Readers of this site may be surprised at the benign attitude I have toward insects of all species, and even black widow spiders.
 I guarantee that reading Joanne Elizabeth Lauck’s The Voice of the Infinite in the Small will change forever the way you relate to the micro-world of insects and spiders.

 Stephen Harrod Buhner has written many books about appreciating the role plants play in the world.
 Stephen’s vision for relating to the plant world more deeply goes well beyond a narrowly “herbalist” view.
 I especially recommend The Lost Language of Plants: The Ecological Importance of Plant Medicines for Life on Earth and The Secret Teachings of Plants: The Intelligence of the Heart in the Direct Perception of Nature.

 Mother Earth News is a long-standing bimonthly magazine that addresses homesteading issues, broadly defined.
-I first became involved with Mother Earth when they invited me to participate in a forum on homesteading, which was later opened to the public.
+I first became involved with Mother Earth when they invited me to participate in a forum on homesteading, which was later opened to the public (although has closed since).
 (You can read my own responses to the thirteen questions they posed.)
-I wrote an extended series of articles for Mother Earth entitled “21st Century Homesteading”, and I continue to make contributions to many issues.
+I wrote an extended series of articles for Mother Earth entitled “21st Century Homesteading“, and I continue to make contributions to many issues.